 The groom and bride will open the dance floor in Lao style dancing (called Lum Vong in Lao language) and then others will join in.
 Lao style dancing is a much different style, with pairs and line dancing going in circle.
 The party could go until late with foods and drinks (usually serve with whiskey and/or Lao Beer).

-The Laos wedding ceremony described here is practised by ethnic Lao and can vary from place to place.
+Note: The Laos wedding ceremony described here is practised by ethnic Lao and based on the author's observations and experience.
+It can vary from place to place or even from family to family.
 Other ethnic groups have their own customs and traditions which are often very different.

 If you are invited to a Laos wedding for the first time, it is helpful to know the tradition, what other people do or don't, then follow suit with confidence.